joulev/blog/posts/learning-next-js-part-2-building-this-blog-app.md

 ### Only search when user stops typing

+> **Update 20 November 2021:** This feature has been *removed*.
+After using the
+> search box a couple of times myself, I found that the spinner appearing for
+> 500ms does take a significant hit to user experience.
+I value user experience
+> more than their computers, that's why I removed this.
+After all this shouldn't
+> burn any computers except those who use extremely RAM-hungry browsers or old
+> computers like mine.

 Although searching algorithms were pretty straightforward &ndash; it just boils down to searching for strings inside another string, the searching function might take some time when the number of articles grows larger.
 I don't want to